What Is Insurance Bundling and How Do Multi-Policy Discounts Work?

 - A specialized insurer offers a significantly lower base rate on one policy type

-- You have a complex driving history and a dedicated auto insurer is more forgiving on rates
+- You have a complex driving history and a dedicated non-standard auto insurer is more forgiving on rates

 How to Compare Bundled vs. Unbundled Rates